 Downloading EnvirXX software and libraries

-Download xxx this .zip ((COMING SOON )) file and extract it.
+Download this Envirxx.zip file with the code and extract it.
 Double-click the EnvirXX.ino file to open it with the Arduino IDE.

 You also need to install some libraries: In the Arduino menu click Sketch -> Include Library -> Manage Libraries.
 In the search bar (top right) type

 WifiManager .
 Scroll down to the WifiManager library, click and select install.

 If you wish to use the BME680 sensor: Install the